Florida Companies That Buy Houses for Cash: How to Pick the Right One

 Active markets include Fort Lauderdale, West Palm Beach, Cape Coral, Sarasota, St. Petersburg, Clearwater, Boca Raton, and Hialeah.
 CFD also buys in Gainesville, Pensacola, Daytona Beach, Kissimmee, Ocala, and Lakeland.
 If your property is in Florida and you need to sell it, the size of the city does not change what you can get.

 Silver Door Realty, LLC (CQ1064903, NAR member) is CFD's licensed Florida brokerage partner.
 Licensed associate Camilo Palacio (SL3280644, REALTOR) is on the transaction wherever the brokerage relationship applies.
-The structure is designed so you have both the speed of a direct buyer and the legal protection of a licensed real estate transaction.
+This structure gives you both the speed of a direct buyer and the legal protection of a licensed real estate transaction.

 Common questions